 I am, however, thankful for the tools that are now available and for FindAGrave, a platform that I have spent many hours gaining from and contributing to.

-If I have created a memorial for your family member, and YOU CAN ADD MORE INFORMATION, I will be glad to transfer it to you.
-However, many have received a transfer & have never added anything.
+If I have created a memorial for a member your family, who isn't related to me, and YOU CAN ADD INFORMATION TO THEIR BIO (not just family links), I will be glad to transfer it to you.
+However, many have received a transfer/transfers & have never added anything.
 This isn't fair to kin who may come along later who can do so.

 An exception to the above are my Bell, Dodson, & Love ancestors and kin, most of whom have numerous descendants.
 Much of the information contained in their memorials is the result of many years of tedious research, and as new information comes to light, I would like to be able to make those changes.
 For these memorials please follow FindAGrave guidelines for transfers.

 Instructions for ALL REQUESTS for corrections, additional information, or transfers:

 1. Go to the memorial page, which has an "Edit" tab located on the upper right side of the memorial.